dustinpfister/test_vuejs/README.md

 # test_vuejs

-Working out some vue.js examples to write about on my website here at github pages.
+Working out some vue.js examples to write about on my website here at [github pages](https://dustinpfister.github.io/).
+Many of these examples are on various asspects of the framework by itself, others are full working simple project examples.

 ## setup